 Only 24 hours supply of EBM may be transported with Air Ambulance.

-NETS charges per kilometer for travel in the road vehicle.
+PIPER charges per kilometer for travel in the road vehicle.

 The referring hospital is billed.